marxin/texi2rst-generated/sphinx/gcc/declaring-attributes-of-functions.rst

   to inform the compiler that it should not check for undefined behavior in the function when compiling with the :option:`-fsanitize`:samp:`=undefined` option.

+.. option:: no_sanitize_coverage

+  .. index:: no_sanitize_coverage function attribute

+  The ``no_sanitize_coverage`` attribute on functions is used to inform the compiler that it should not do coverage-guided fuzzing code instrumentation ( :option:`-fsanitize-coverage` ).

 .. option:: no_split_stack, -fsplit-stack

   .. index:: no_split_stack function attribute